TopherMan/XpressoSmoothie/README.md

 Features
 --------
-* 120 MHz ARM Cortex-M3 processor, chosen to run the highly efficent and modular Smoothie firmware (https://github.com/arthurwolf/Smoothie).
+* 120 MHz (or 96 MHz with mbed) ARM Cortex-M3 processor, chosen to run the highly efficent and modular Smoothie firmware (https://github.com/arthurwolf/Smoothie).
 * Compatible with either the LPCXpresso 1769 or the open-source mbed 1768 with only a few minor tweaks.
 * Can be powered by 12V or 24V.
 * 5 Axes, using Pololu A4988-style stepper drivers.
 4 with mbed.